lucabnt/lbwebsite/content/blog/tuebingen_student_guide.md

 #    relative: false
 # comments: false
 ---
-My year as a double degree student in Tübingen is coming to an end and it would be a pity if the knowledge of the city I accumolated in these months ended up being wasted: that's the reason why I decided to write a guide to share my experiences in this wonderful city with you.
-We'll cover multiple categories of activities, starting from food and fun all the way down to natural landscapes and unforgettable experiences.
+My year as an international student in Tübingen is coming to an end and it would be a pity if the knowledge of the city I accumolated over these months ended up being wasted: that's the reason why I decided to write a guide to share my experiences in this wonderful city with you all.
+We'll cover multiple categories of activities, starting from food and fun all the way down to natural landscapes, sports and unforgettable experiences.
 Let's start!

 <h2>German Food<h2>